peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Generating_Random_Numbers_with_a_Given_Positive_Sum></a>
 #### Generating Random Numbers with a Given Positive Sum

 The _Dirichlet distribution_ models a distribution of N numbers that sum to a given positive number, `total`.
 Generating N `GammaDist(total)` calls and dividing them by their sum will result in N random numbers that (approximately) sum to `total` (see the [Wikipedia article](https://en.wikipedia.org/wiki/Dirichlet_distribution#Gamma_distribution)).
 For example, if `total` is 1, the numbers will (approximately) sum to 1.
+Note the following:

+- In the exceptional case that all numbers are 0, the process should repeat.
+- A more general version of the Dirichlet distribution allows the parameter in `GammaDist` to vary for each random number.
-(In the exceptional case that all numbers are 0, the process should repeat.
-If `total` is 1, the exponential distribution, described [later](#Other_Non_Uniform_Distributions), can be used instead of `GammaDist(1)` to generate the random numbers; see also Devroye 1986, p.
-405.)
+- If `total` is 1, the exponential distribution, described [later](#Other_Non_Uniform_Distributions), can be used instead of `GammaDist(1)` to generate the random numbers; see also Devroye 1986, p.
+405.

 <a id=Negative_Binomial_Distribution></a>
 ### Negative Binomial Distribution